MartinYeung5/20251015_StarkCoffee/README.md

 * Dapp: nextjs

 ## Challenges we ran into
-* need to communicate woth different coffee shops and let them to join our program
+* need to communicate with different coffee shops and let them to join our program

 ## Accomplishments that we're proud of
 * Dapp finished (version 1.0)